L4wson/Personal-Finance-Tracker/README.md

 This is a personal finance tracker aimed at college students to help balance their finances that are mostly unorthodox compared to full adults.

 ## Getting Started

+Feel free to fork the code or tweak anything you're interested in.

 ### Dependencies